Savannah Slone | Founding Editor / Editor-in-Chief

 Luis Gómez | Social Media Outreach / Contributing Editor

-Luis A Gómez is a writer and multimedia journalist living in New York.
-He currently co-hosts the podcast Supergroup Presents, which reviews a band’s discography one album at a time.
-You can find him on twitter @itsluisgomez
+Luis Gomez co-hosts the podcast Supergroup Presents, which reviews a band one album at a time.
+You can find him on Twitter @itsluisgomez

 Dujie Tahat | Poetry Editor

-Dujie Tahat is a Filipino-Jordanian-American writer from Washington state.
-His poems have been published or are forthcoming in Arcturus Magazine, Sakura Review, Cascadia Rising Review, Flypaper Magazine, Across the Margin, Crab Creek Review, and The American Journal of Poetry.
-His essays on poetry and politics can be found in Seattle Review of Books and Civic Skunk Works.
-Dujie is a recipient of fellowships from the Hugo House and Jack Straw Writing Program.
+Dujie Tahat is a Filipino-Jordanian immigrant living in Washington state.
+His poems have been published or are forthcoming in Sugar House Review, Nashville Review, The Southeast Review, Shenandoah, Hampden-Sydney Poetry Review, The American Journal of Poetry, and elsewhere.
+Dujie has earned fellowships from the Richard Hugo House and Jack Straw Writing Program.
+He serves as a poetry editor for Moss and co-hosts The Poet Salon podcast.
 He got his start as a Seattle Poetry Slam Finalist, a collegiate grand slam champion, and Seattle Youth Speaks Grand Slam Champion, representing Seattle at HBO’s Brave New Voices.
 You can find him on twitter @dujietahat

 Jasper Modha | Assistant Poetry Editor

 Jasper M. is a poet, writer, and editor.
 They are currently working on their B.S. in Environmental Science, and are also interested in studying literature, journalism, and gender studies, particularly in relation to environmental justice.
 Jasper is currently the Managing Editor of OutWrite Newsmagazine.
 When they’re not studying climate patterns or going on queer feminist rants, you can probably find them tweeting at @jaspielicious.